Skip to main content

 Durable Power of Attorney

-These documents allow an individual to appoint another person to make financial decisions in the event of incapacity or the individual being unable to make financial decisions for themselves.
+This document allows an individual to appoint another person to make financial decisions in the event of incapacity or if the individual is unable to make financial decisions for themselves.

 Guardianship

-A guardian can make financial, medical, and other types of decisions of an incapacitated individual.
-All individuals should have guardianship documents in place in the event that the individual becomes accidentally injured.
+A guardian can make financial, medical, and other types of decisions for an incapacitated individual.
+All individuals should have guardianship documents in place in case the individual becomes incapacitated or injured.
 Visit our dedicated Guardianship website [here].

 Health Care Surrogates

-Designating an individual to both have access to one’s medical records and make medical decisions allow individuals to make medical decisions in case a person becomes incapacitated.
+This document designates individuals who will have access to one’s medical records and who can make medical decisions for a person who becomes incapacitated.

 Living Will